Concepts

 Step by step

-- Authentication — Agent sends API key.
-Skilder validates it and identifies the associated hat.
+- Authentication — The agent sends its API key to the remote MCP server, which validates it against the API and identifies the associated role.

-- Permission check — Skilder verifies the tool belongs to a skill in that hat.
+- Permission check — The MCP server verifies the tool belongs to a skill in that role.

-- Server resolution — Looks up which MCP server provides the tool and where it runs.
+- Server resolution — Looks up which MCP server provides the tool and which runtime the workspace runs on.

-- Message routing — Publishes the tool call to NATS, which routes it to the correct runtime.
+- Message routing — Publishes the tool call to NATS, which routes it to that runtime.

-- Execution — Runtime invokes the MCP server, which calls the external service.
+- Execution — The runtime invokes the MCP server process, which calls the external service.

-- Response — Result flows back through NATS to the API and then to the agent.
+- Response — The result flows back through NATS to the remote MCP server and then to the agent.

 Design Principles